Skip to main content

 Directed by Kurt Wimmer

 Adopting an Orson Welles futurism theme, Equilibrium explores a sci-fi topic with over-the-top action gusto.
-In a future world where “peace is achieved,” humans must take daily medication to suppress human emotion.
-Unfortunately for this society: where there is conformity, there will be rebellion.
+In a future world where “peace is achieved,” humans must take daily medication to suppress human emotions.
+Unfortunately for this society, where there is conformity, there will be rebellion.
 Christian Bale plays top agent John Preston, called a “Cleric,” who is tasked with locating and eliminating rebels and anything that evokes human emotion — books, art, puppies, etc. Featuring Taye Diggs as a rival Cleric and Sean Bean doing what he does best (if you know, you know), this movie is all-out-action sci-fi fun to a highly rewatchable degree.
 When Preston begins to see the negatives of what he is doing, his arc has surprising depth for a movie with a Syfy channel film quality.
 Beyond his stellar performance, this is the first film we get to see Bale in fast-paced Batman-like action but with more of an anime/kung fu feel to it.
 When it’s not a thoroughly entertaining movie, Bale basically carries the film through whatever metaphorical mud puddles we occasionally encounter in the plot.

 8. The Machinist (2004)